tandao0909/hands-on-with-DS/Chapter 12/note.md

 - Don't forget to set `training=True` when calling the model in the training loop, especially if your model behaves differently during training and testing (e.g., if you model uses `BatchNormalization` or `Dropout`).
 - If it's a custom model, make sure to propagate the `training` argument to all the layers that your model calls.
 - As you can see, lots of things you need to get right and it's easy to make a mistake.
 But the advantage is the full control you get.

+## TensorFlow Functions and Graphs

+- back in TensorFlow 1, graphs were unavoidable (as well as the complexity came with them) because they were a central part of TensorFlow's API.
+- Since TensorFlow 2 (released in 2019), graphs are still there, but not as central, and they are much simpler to use.
+- Let's start with a function that computes the cube of its input in Python.
+Obviously, you can use it with a Python value, such as an int or a float, or we can call it with a tensor.
+- We can use `tf.function()` to convert this Python function to a *TensorFlow function*.
+- This function can then be used exactly as before, and it will always return the same result (but always a tensors).
+- Under the hood, `tf.function()` analyzed the computation performed by the `cube()` function and generated an equivalent computation graph.
+- Alternatively, we can use `tf.function` as a decorator; which is actually more common.
+- The original Python function is still available via the `python_function` attribute, if you need it.
+- TensorFlow optimizes the computation graph, pruning unused nodes, simplifying expressions (e.g., 1 + 2 replaced with 3), and more.
+- Once the optimized graph is ready, the TF function efficiently executes the the operations in the graph, in the appropriate order, and parallelize the execution if it can.
+- As a result, a TF function will usually run much faster than the original Python function, especially when it has complex computations.
+In the cube function example though, the computation graph is so small that there is nothing to optimize, so the TF function ends up much slower than the Python function.
+- Most of the time, you don't need to know more than that: If you want to optimize a Python function, convert it to a TF function.
+- Moreover, if you set `jit_compile=True` when calling `tf.function()`, the TensorFlow will use `accelerated linear algebra` (XLA) to compile dedicated kernels for your graph, often fusing multiple operations.
+- For example, if your function calls `tf.reduce_sum(a * b + c)`, then without XLA the function first need to compute `a * b` and store the result in a temporary variable, then add `c` to that variable, and lastly call `tf.reduce_sum()` on the result.
+- With XLA, the whole computation gets complied into a single kernel, which will compute `tf.reduce_sum(a * b + c)` in one shot, without using any large temporary variable.
+Not only this will be much faster, it will also use dramatically less RAM.
+- When you write a custom loss function, a custom metric , a custom layer, or any other custom function and you use it in a Keras model (as we've done throughout this chapter), Keras will automatically convert your function into a TF function - no need to use `tf.function()`.
+So most of the time, you don't have to do anything to have this optimization benefit.
+- If you want Keras to use XLA, you just need to set `jit_compile=True` when calling the `compile()` method.
+- You can tell Keras to not convert your Python functions to TF functions by setting `dynamic=True` when creating a custom layer or a custom model.
+Alternatively, you can set `run_eagerly=True` when calling the model's `compile()` method.
+- By default, a TF function generates a new graph for every unique set of input of shapes and data types and caches it for subsequently calls.
+- For example, if you call `tf_cube(tf.constant(10))`, a graph will be generated for int32 tensor of shape [].
+Then if you call `tf_cube(tf.constant(20))`, the same graph will reused.
+But if then you call `tf_cube(tf.constant([10, 20]))`, a new graph will be generated for int32 tensors of shape [2].
+This is how TF functions handle polymorphism (i.e., varying augments types and shapes).
+- However, this is only true for tensor arguments: if you pass numerical Python value instead, then a new graph will be generated for every distinct value.
+For example, calling `tf_cube(10)` and `tf_cube(20)` will generate two graphs.
+- If you call a TF function many times with different numerical Python values, then many graphs will be generated, slowing down your program and using up a lot of RAM (you must delete the TF function in order to free up it).
+- Python values should be reserved for arguments that will have few unique values, such as hyperparameters like the number of neurons per layer.
+This allows TensorFlow to better optimize each variant of your model.